Roshan-Poudel/opendomain/README.md

 # Opendomain
 Opening Selected specific domains via line Number from a large file with domains into your favorite browser.
+During Performing a Information Gathering during Security Assessment, we usually discovered and enumerate large quantity of Sub-domain and Adjust/Sort them into the File.
+While Opening this domains from file it is a Tedious/Consuming to copying these domain from file and pasting them in the Browser.
+Hence, some degree of Automation can assist us to open this domains (selected by user) from file and open into the Browser.
+Opendomain exactly performs this function.
+Currently,

 # Sample File with list of domain
 <img src="https://github.com/Roshan-Poudel/images/blob/master/subdomain.jpg">